 In addition to federal programs, 501(c)(3) nonprofit organizations provide funding, opportunities, and training for minority business owners.
 Here are just a few of the many nonprofits that support businesses like yours.

-The NMBC supports small, minority and women-owned businesses in the tri-state area, and in the rest of the U.S. and Puerto Rico.
+4. The National Minority Business Council The NMBC supports small, minority and women-owned businesses in the tri-state area, and in the rest of the U.S. and Puerto Rico.
 It provides the following services:

 In 2014, the NMBC retained the Institute for Thought Diversity to study its impact through partnerships with over 11,000 minority-owned businesses.
 The ITD found that NMBC efforts led to $400 billion in economic output and the creation of over 2 million jobs.